canonical/ubuntu-cloud-docs/google/google-explanation/confidential-computing.rst

 SEV-SNP provides an extra layer of safeguard against malicious hypervisor-based attacks, such as data reply and memory re-mapping, by establishing a secure and isolated execution environment.

-It also introduces several optional security enhancements, strengthens protection around interrupt behaviour and bolsters defences against side channel attacks.
+It also introduces several optional security enhancements, strengthens protection around interrupt behavior and bolsters defenses against side channel attacks.

 For further details, check out this white paper on `AMD SEV-SNP - Strengthening VM Isolation with Integrity Protection and More`_.